Scroll down for description.

 For historical reasons these particles, mostly protons and helium nuclei, are called “cosmic rays.”
 Because the intensity of cosmic rays hitting Earth is not uniform, it is important to place neutron monitors at multiple locations in order to form a complete picture of cosmic rays in space.

 Cosmic ray rates are affected by solar wind strength and density, and therefore CMEs can have a major effect when they “sweep away” some of the neutrons within the area of the earth’s magnetic field.
-The image below shows the effect of a CME impacting earth on 2017-07-16 following an M1.4 (semi) earth-directed solar flare.
+The first image below shows the effect of a CME impacting earth on 2017-07-16 following an M1.4 (semi) earth-directed solar flare.
 This is called a “Forbush Decrease”.
 Cosmic ray bursts are caused by supernovae and other galactic events.

 For further very detailed background information see here.